archlinux/archinstall/README.md

     boot.format('vfat')

-    # Set the flat for encrypted to allow for encryption and then encrypt
+    # Set the flag for encrypted to allow for encryption and then encrypt
     root.encrypted = True
-    root.encrypt(password=archinstall.arguments.get('!encryption-password', None))
+    root.encrypt(password=disk_password)

 with archinstall.luks2(root, 'luksloop', disk_password) as unlocked_root:
     unlocked_root.format(root.filesystem)